Adrian-Ng/Adrian-Ng.github.io/_scala/spark/enron1.md

 ## Encapsulation

-We can wrap all of the above in a function:
+We can wrap all of the above in a class:

 ```scala
 def emitRecipTriplet (email:String) : Seq[String] = {